 It is very difficult, even impossible, to make decisions about authenticity without seeing the work in person.
-Some museums offer expertise as a service to their communities but only when the work of art can be studied in person.
+Some museums offer expertise to guide owners in their own research as a service to their communities but only when the work of art can be studied in person, and most cannot “officially” authenticate objects.
 Research begins by consulting a catalogue raisonné (listing and description of all of an artist’s output).
 Some catalogues raisonné include information about copies and forgeries.